-Mortgage rates will start the day at similar levels seen on Thursday morning as we finish out the first week of 2019.
+Mortgage rates for January 4, 2019 will start the day at similar levels seen on Thursday morning as we finish out the first week of 2019.
 The big economic report for the day is the BLS Employment report.
 The 7:30am (EST) report blew out expectations with 301,000 jobs created, stronger earnings and higher revisions.
 Prior to the report the 10y yield was at 2.64%’ 5 minutes after it had already moved down to 2.61%.

 Going into the employment report there usually is a bit of uneasiness in terms of what it will mean for the market however usually (certainly not always) the reaction in the market to the report is somewhat muted.
-Todays reaction is not muted and somewhat surprising in that after seeing such a sharp move down in bond yields you would expect a bigger pop in yield after a block buster employment report.
+Today’s reaction is not muted and somewhat surprising in that after seeing such a sharp move down in bond yields you would expect a bigger pop in yield after a block buster employment report.
 It’s still early so things may change in the next hour or two.

 Mortgage Rates At The Open:

 Prior to the Employment report Mortgage Backed Securities (MBS) were negative at the open and the 10y yield was at the 2.64% level to start the morning.
 Yesterday, after the ISM report came in, there was a significant rally in bonds in which the 10y yield pushed all the way down to 2.54% so seeing a move higher this morning is not surprising.

-California FHA Mortgage Rates
+FHA Mortgage Rates

-Yesterday’s ISM Report – not good:
+Yesterday’s ISM Report – Not Good:

 The Mortgage Backed Securities market reacted significantly to yesterday’s ISM report which was bad; as in the worse report in 10 years bad.
 However that’s good news for bonds because it’s just another confirmation the economy is slowing and when that happens mortgage rates typically improve.

-reading came in well below estimates and as mentioned it’s the worse ISM decline since 2008.
+The reading came in well below estimates and as mentioned it’s the worse ISM decline since 2008.
 That being said; one report does not determine the exact health of the US Economy however many investors believe we are headed towards a significant slow down which means inflation expectations have to be adjusted (slow economy = low inflation = better mortgage rates).

 Today we have the the BLS Employment report, unemployment rate and Average Earnings for the month of December.
 Next week we have Factory Orders and ISM Non-Manufacturing on Monday.
 On Tuesday we have Consumer Credit.
 On Wednesday we have Oil, Mortgage Market Index and a 10y auction.
 On Thursday we have Wholesale Inventories and Wholesale Sales.
 To finish off the week we have the very important Core CPI report which could be a market mover.